apjanke/agnosterj-zsh-theme/README.md

 # Configuration

-Agnoster can be configured by setting these environment variables.
+AgnosterJ can be configured by setting these environment variables.

 * `$AGNOSTER_PROMPT_SEGMENTS` - List of segments to include in your prompt.
 * `$AGNOSTER_PATH_STYLE` – `full`, `short`, or `shrink` – Controls how the current directory is displayed.